ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_2.md

+---
+title: "Raster Vision Tutorial Series Part 2: Overview of Deep Learning for Imagery and the Raster Vision Pipeline"
+layout: single
+author: Noa Mills
+author_profile: true
+header:
+  overlay_color: "444444"
+  overlay_image: /assets/images/margaret-weir-GZyjbLNOaFg-unsplash_dark.jpg
+---

 # Semantic Segmentation of Aerial Imagery with Raster Vision
 ## Part 2: Overview of Deep Learning for Imagery and the Raster Vision Pipeline

-This tutorial series walks through an example of using [Raster Vision](https://rastervision.io/) to train a deep learning model to identify buildings in satellite imagery.</br>
+This tutorial series walks through an example of using [Raster Vision](https://rastervision.io/) to train a deep learning model to identify buildings in satellite imagery.<br>

 *Primary Libraries and Tools*: